Baked Asparagus

 About this recipe

-Asparagus season in France is treated with reverence.
-When it arrives, it arrives properly, and for about six weeks every market stall, every greengrocer, and every restaurant menu is organised around it.
-My local market goes from nothing to mountains of the stuff almost overnight, and the moment I see it I start making this baked asparagus for many lunches until it disappears again.
+Asparagus season in France is treated with high regards.
+When it arrives, it really arrives and for about six weeks every market stall, every greengrocer, and every restaurant menu is organised around it.
+My local market goes from nothing to mountains of the stuff almost overnight, and the moment I see it I start making this baked asparagus for lunch until it disappears again.

-Not because it is the most impressive thing you can do with asparagus, but because it is the most honest.
-High heat, good olive oil, garlic, lemon, and twenty minutes in the oven.
-That is the whole recipe, and when the asparagus is properly seasonal it is one of the best things you can put on a table.
+Not because it’s the most impressive thing you can do with asparagus, but because it’s the most honest and when you bake asparagus in the oven with good olive oil, garlic and lemon, you can really appreciate the taste of them.
+That’s the whole baked asparagus recipe basically.
+And when the asparagus is properly seasonal, it’s one of the best things you can put on a table.

 White asparagus versus green asparagus

-The French relationship with asparagus is actually two separate relationships, and it helps to understand the distinction.
-White asparagus you see in French markets from April onwards, gets the full ceremonial treatment.
-It is thick, pale, and grown underground to prevent it developing chlorophyll, which keeps it tender and mildly sweet.
-It is steamed carefully and served with hollandaise or mousseline sauce, and the whole thing is treated as a seasonal event rather than a side dish.
+The French relationship with asparagus is actually two separate relationships, and it’s worth understanding the difference.
+White asparagus, which arrives in markets from April onwards, gets the full ceremonial treatment.
+It’s thick, pale, grown underground to keep it tender and mildly sweet, and it’s steamed carefully and served with hollandaise or mousseline sauce.

 Garlic, garlic, garlic

-This baked asparagus recipe is straightforward because French cooking often is when the produce is seasonal and genuinely good.
-The whole garlic cloves roasting alongside the asparagus in the oven are a specifically French touch worth knowing about.
-Left whole and unpeeled, they roast gently in the heat rather than burning, turning soft, sweet, and almost jammy inside their skins.
+The whole garlic cloves roasting alongside the asparagus are a specifically French touch worth knowing about.
+If you leave them whole and unpeeled, they roast gently in the heat rather than burn, and they turn soft, sweet and almost jammy inside their skins.
 You can squeeze them out and eat them alongside the asparagus, or mash them directly into the olive oil on the tray and use it as a sauce.
-Either way, they transform from sharp raw garlic into something completely different and considerably more interesting.
+Either way, they transform from sharp raw garlic into something completely different and utterly delicious.

 Getting the best result from your oven baked asparagus